-What's Happening To Retail In The U.S.?
-Could Better Advertising Help?
+What's Happening to Retail?
+Can Better Advertising Help?

 As a headline in today's Wall Street Journal declares, "For Some Retailers, Success in Simply Staying Alive."
 The lede does it even better: "For some of the country's weakest retailers, less red is the new black."